wuvel/wuvel.github.io/_posts/2021-01-19-brooklyn-nine-nine.md

 Enjoy!!
 ```

+## Alternative to gain access
+- Using `stegcracker` to bruteforce the password to get the hidden file from brooklyn photo.

 ## Lesson learned
 - Anonymous FTP login with leftover note.
 - Weak user's password so we can bruteforce the SSH login.